 Our kids had fun on the slides, and so did the moms and dads.
 They really liked the zipline, but their favorite was the apple cannons.
 It was fun to shoot apples and the target.
 We spent plenty of time on the jumping pillows and tractor bikes, too.

 Before we caught a ride back to the barn, we walked through the pumpkin patch and choose some large pumpkins to take home.
 You can also grab pumpkins from the bins by the barn if you don’t want to walk through the patch.

 We did notice that a lot of people were taking family pictures together.
 There were lots of great photo-op places at the pumpkin patch, on an old farm truck, or on hay bales.
 So bring your camera!

 Back at the Barn they have ice cream, donuts (they are famous for their pumpkin and apple cider donuts), and other goodies.
 Check their webpage for more details on hours and pricing.
 We really appreciated that everything was included in the admission.
 None of the activities cost extra!
+If you have a Get Out Pass, you can visit Rowley’s Red Barn using your pass on Tuesdays through Thursdays.
 For other pumpkin patches that we enjoy, check our Fall Adventures List.